ERYAGNIK003/DRASTI-Dataset/MMRotate/README.md

 python tools/train.py configs/s2anet/s2anet_r50_fpn_1x_dota_le135.py
 ```

-This will start the training process and logs will be saved to the `work_dirs` directory automatically created.
+This will start the training process, and logs will be saved to the `work_dirs` directory automatically created.
 - Checkpoints will be saved in `work_dirs/<experiment_name>/`.

-to monitor training progress, you can use TensorBoard:
+To monitor training progress, you can use TensorBoard:

 ```bash
 load_ext tensorboard